csik/4240_Syllabus/mp2.md

 <p>You will make this argument in the form of an op-ed, i.e. a brief, structured argument that is accessible to, and influential for, a wide audience.</p>

-<p>Skills for this miniproject will be covered in section on March 19 (writing an op-ed) and March 26 (making a technical change to an infrastructure).
-Please review also your lecture notes from March 16, March 18, March 23 and March 25 and the associated readings for more background.</p>
+<p>Skills for this miniproject will be covered in section on Oct.
+8 (writing an op-ed) and Oct.
+15 (making a technical change to an infrastructure).
+Please review also your lecture notes from Sept.
+30, Oct.
+5, Oct.
+7,  and the associated readings for more background.</p>

 <h3>Instructions</h3>